 Materials

-Structural drag chain conveyors will successfully convey the most challenging of materials such as sludge.
-See a partial list of materials here.
+Structural drag chain conveyor solutions will successfully convey the most challenging of materials, such as sludge.
 Consider this type of conveyor if your process requires you to convey:

 Conveyor Speed